SpoqenAI/dashboard/memory-bank/progress.md

 ✅ **Error Handling & Logging** - Comprehensive error tracking with Sentry integration and detailed logging for debugging

+✅ **Placeholder Image Removal** - Eliminated all `placeholder.svg` references, ensuring no 404 errors for missing placeholder images and improving production readiness.

+✅ **Softened Recent Calls Highlight** - Adjusted the highlight color for selected recent calls in the dashboard from a harsh white to a softer blue (`bg-blue-50`) for a more subtle visual indication.

 ## What's Left to Build

 ### Enhanced Analytics Features

 - Advanced business intelligence and conversion tracking
 - CRM system integrations for lead management
 - Automated reporting and email summaries
 - Custom dashboard widgets and personalization

 ### AI Receptionist Management

 - Call forwarding setup and management interface
 - Voice training and personality customization
 - Integration with multiple voice providers

 ### Advanced Features

 - Multi-language support for international clients
 - API rate limiting and usage tracking
 - Advanced user role management